FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/unistore-api/readme.md

 }
 ```

-### Modification of configuration
+### Modify configuration

-The same RESTCONF CRUD operations that can be applied to UniConfig nodes
+The same RESTCONF CRUD operations that can be applied to UniConfig nodes are
-are also relevant within UniStore nodes.
-The following request
+also relevant to UniStore nodes.
+The following request demonstrates how to merge
-demonstrates merging of multiple fields using PATCH operation.
+multiple fields using the `PATCH` operation.

 ```bash Merging configuration
 curl --location --request PATCH 'http://localhost:8181/rests/data/network-topology:network-topology/topology=unistore/node=global/configuration/settings' \